-- Learn about the life cycles and life history of local plant and animal species. - Learn about the timing of individual species' life stages. - Practice critical thinking and hypothesis and prediction. - Gain experience collaborating and communicating with their peers towards a common goal.
+- Students learn about the life cycles and life history of local plant and animal species - Students learn about the timing of individual species' life stages. - Students practice making observations in the field and collecting and recording data. - Students gain experience collaborating and communicating with their peers towards a common goal.